Wednesday, March 19, 2008

 I am currently unemployed and so am almost a full-time Turker.
 Although the rewards are rarely great, they build up rather quickly over time.
 I prefer to complete tasks that pay greater than 10 cents per task.
 I enjoy those that involve data entry or rewriting sentences-paragraphs.
 Tasks that only pay 1 cent are OK if they are extremely quick, otherwise they are a waste of time.

 The reasons that motivate me for completing tasks on Amazon Mechanical Turk include monetary awards (mainly), since it is my main source of income!
 Without Amazon Mechanical Turk, I wouldn't be able to drive my automobile, especially with these very high gas prices.
 I sometimes use it for killing time.
 The tasks are especially fun because you never know what to expect - every day is always different!
 There's always hits that are challenging but are very fun and interesting to complete.
-What discourages me from completing tasks is a huge task with a requestor that is very picky and needs information exactly the way they want it (i.e., if you don't enter everything or miss something, you're automatically disqualified).
+What discourages me from completing tasks is a huge task with a requester that is very picky and needs information exactly the way they want it (i.e., if you don't enter everything or miss something, you're automatically disqualified).
 What attracts me to participate in a particular task is if it is relatively simple, quick, and easy to complete.
 If the reward is one cent, I'll do it.
-There's other criteria, as well, but it all depends in how the hit is designed.
+There's other criteria, as well, but it all depends on how the hit is designed.
 You can almost always tell if there's going to be too much work to do the hit.
 On the other hand, if you're really bored, it may be suitable.
 That's what MTurk is all about!

 I do it for the money, and killing time.
 And some are fun too!
-I am discouraged by all the "Jump to another Web Site" hits, that you just need to register (ie EMAIL), complete something, then copy something back to MTurk....thats all I need is more Spam....just not worth it.
+I am discouraged by all the "Jump to another Web Site" hits, that you just need to register (ie EMAIL), complete something, then copy something back to MTurk....that's all I need is more Spam....just not worth it.
 One time Hits (like this one) are usually not worth learning what to do to get paid.
 So a One time Hit, requiring you to retype War & Peace all for USD.03...Not me.
 Attractions: The shorter the better.
 Hits must have some time in case I get busy (at work) and can't finish right away.
 Should be a group of Hits to learn the requirements and get paid.
 I like Hits that pay well (not just USD, but rejects and take your work, or 30day time out to get paid)

 I do it for some extra cash to buy books etc. I do consider most of them fun.
-What discourages me is the one's that have you do alot of things for hardly anything.
+What discourages me is the ones that have you do a lot of things for hardly anything.

 The tasks are generally interesting.
-ALthough the rewards are small it is important and pays for books, magazines and goods that I otherwise would not have purchased.
+Although the rewards are small it is important and pays for books, magazines and goods that I otherwise would not have purchased.
 Personally I try to choose tasks that are short as my time is limited and I may be called away at any time during a HIT so I would not want to waste my time investment doing a task that I may not complete.
 It is discouraging when HITs are rejected with no reason given.

-Started for fun and also for monetary awards.Easy tasks and appropriate or more money attarcts me to participate.
+Started for fun and also for monetary awards.
+Easy tasks and appropriate or more money attracts me to participate.
 Lengthy tasks and very little money discourages me from completing tasks.

-Q. Please describe the reasons that motivate you for completing tasks on Amazon Mechanical Turk A. I compete tasks on Mturk for the mony and for the interesting nature of the tasks involved.
+Q. Please describe the reasons that motivate you for completing tasks on Amazon Mechanical Turk A. I complete tasks on Mturk for the money and for the interesting nature of the tasks involved.
 Q. What discourages you from completing tasks?
 A. Lengthy/complex instructions, inadequate monetary rewards discourage me from attempting certain HITs.
 Q. What attracts you to participate in a particular task?
 A. Adequate compensation and the level of interest I have in doing the task.

 I do the tasks just to provide a bit of a break from doing other work on the computer and because after a while the money adds up to something not so insignificant.
 Some of the tasks are interesting, but most are not.
-I like tasks that ask opinion or to complete a survey or really easy tasks such as the amazon product ID ones.
+I like tasks that ask for opinion or to complete a survey or really easy tasks such as the amazon product ID ones.
 I don't want to complete tasks that take more than a few minutes or ask you to register with another site.

 I like many of the tasks.
 They're fun to do if I have a few extra minutes.
 The money adds up quickly and I'm trying to pay down credit card debts.
 I usually pick tasks that are short, easy to finish, and pay at least .02 to .03 cents.
 Once in a while I do longer tasks like paraphrasing or searching the web.